jouwdan/tutors-final-project/README.md

 After confirming that DaisyUI's component library would provide comprehensive coverage for all components needed in Tutors, I proceeded to implement the library in the project.
 The initial wireframe was created using a combination of TailwindCSS and DaisyUI via Stackblitz, an online code editor.
 The code for this stage of the project can be accessed [here](https://stackblitz.com/edit/daisyui-svelte-vite-cfhqdw?file=src/App.svelte).

 During the implementation of DaisyUI I experimented with the colour styles, implemented the [theme-switch](https://github.com/saadeghi/theme-change) for dark mode & changing themes and the [iconify](https://icon-sets.iconify.design) package for icons.
+For a more comprehensive overview of my work on this phase of the project, I wrote a blog post which can be seen [here](https://jord.dev/a-summers-work-redesigning-wits-tutors-open-source-software-using-daisyui).
 In below figures 3 - 7 I have provided work in progress screenshots of this implementation.

 ![Tutors wireframe with DaisyUI](images/tutors-daisyui-wireframe.png)